 NMR spectroscopy to unravel biomolecular mechanisms

-Proteins and their interactions play key roles in many biological functions.
-We use nuclear magnetic resonance (NMR) spectroscopy to resolve structure and function of proteins at atomic resolution and thus unravel their molecular mechanisms.
+We apply nuclear magnetic resonance (NMR) spectroscopy to resolve the structure and function of proteins and their interactions at atomic resolution and thus unravel their molecular mechanisms.

-Proteins are responsible for a wide range of essential biological functions, including signal transduction, catalysis, cellular homeostasis, metabolism and membrane transport.
+Proteins perform a wide range of essential biological functions, including signal transduction, catalysis, cellular homeostasis, metabolism and membrane transport.
 We characterize the underlying molecular processes at atomic resolution by solution NMR spectroscopy and related techniques.
-Part of our activities is the development of new and improved NMR techniques for challenging biomacromolecules including membrane proteins.

 Principles of chaperone function